 There was no response, and eventually she had to give up when an elderly woman came to browse the war section, and kept stepping over the cloth, muttering “excuse me”, and once treading on Laetitia’s tail.
 They retreated together to the big sofas in the adult reading section, and curled up to read about the significance of lizards to ghosts, something that had surprisingly little documentation.

-Rachel had dozed off over a copy of The Layperson’s Guide to Spiritual Symbolism, when she felt the cat shift and sit up.
+Rachel had dozed off over a copy of The Layperson’s Guide to Spiritual Symbolism when she felt the cat shift and sit up.
 She petted her reassuringly.
 “S’okay,” she murmured.
 “Go back to sleep.”

 The cat gave a soft, breathy mew, and Rachel opened her eyes.

 The ghost was crouched in front of the sofa, his vaguely translucent and very worried face so close that she’d have felt his breath if he’d had any.
-Rachel gave an unprofessional yelp, pressing herself back into the sofa, and the ghost flinched backwards, his eyes wide and terrified.
+Rachel gave an unprofessional yelp, pressing herself back into the sofa, and the ghost flinched backward, his eyes wide and terrified.

 “No no!
 Don’t go!
 Stay, please!”
 She reached out to him instinctively, her fingers passing through his arm and setting an electric little shiver up her spine.
 They gawped at each other.